lee2sman/dotfiles/README.md

 ## Neovim
 I've switched to Neovim from Vim for text editing/coding/etc which I use like an IDE.
 Instead of a .vimrc I have an init.vim file.
 It needs to be placed in ~/.config/nvim .
 I am using the [Plug](https://github.com/junegunn/vim-plug) plugin manager, which gets called in my init.vim file.
 I set neovim (nvim) as the $EDITOR in the .fish_config file.
 I have a function that launches nvim when I type vim.
 My init.vim is fully commented, so you can look at the details there.

 I never learned tmux terminal multiplexer or properly managing buffers in Vim/Neovim.
-Instead I just open new tabs in my terminal, switch between them with the Alt keys, and can copy and paste between them using the normal y/ank and p/aste because of a setting I added to my Neovim config in my init.vim file.
-You can take a look.
+Instead I just open new tabs in my terminal, switch between them with the Alt keys, and can copy and paste between them using the normal y/ank and p/aste because of a setting I added to my Neovim config in my init.vim file that lets me paste text from anywhere on my computer inside Neovim now.
+You can take a look at my init.vim file for this.

 I type in Dvorak on my computer and I've found Dvorak is fine for Vim without any need for remapping keys.
 Have used this setup for years; no complaints.